 Refer to Appendix E for detailed SWM calculations and to Appendix F for roof drain manufacturer information.
-As indicated in the table above, the building roof will provide sufficient storage for both the 5 and 100-year design events.
+As indicated in the table above, the building roof will provide sufficient storage for the 2-year, 5-year, 100-year design events.